 Lyrekos Modes

 It is useful to think about Lyrekos in terms of four modes.
-The Leader switches between them during a session depending on what the group is doing.
+The Organizer switches between them during a session depending on what the group is doing.

-- Live — the Soloist sings or plays live, and that sound is recorded and sent to all participants.
+- Live — the Lead Performer sings or plays live, and that sound is recorded and sent to all participants.
+All sound is recorded in a multitrack manner.
+Roles matter in this mode.

-- Unison — a backing track plays from the Library; accompanists (and optionally the leader) sing along, and their recordings are synchronized.
+- Unison — a backing track plays from the Library; Accompanists (and optionally the Organizer) sing along, and their recordings are separately synchronized.
+Roles matter in this mode.

 - Playback — previously recorded material is shared with everyone.